So, You Want to Be an Herbalist? My Best 8 Tips on How to Start Using Plants to Heal Your Life

 While continuing to experiment and use essential oils, I started taking coursework on herbalism, studying every chance I got!
 My own personal library of herbal resources grew and grew, as did my passion for all the incredible ways plants can heal our bodies, minds, and even help with our spiritual health.

 If you are interested in empowering yourself and your family in the area of learning how to keep yourselves healthy and thriving naturally, here are my best tips for the beginning and aspiring herbalist.
+Find out how to become an herbalist and start your journey now.

 You might also be interested in these articles: What is a Tincture, and How to Make a Tincture, 8 Powerful Herbs for Your Heart, How to Make a Pain Relief Salve, How to Make Manly Man Tea, (and more on the website).